 Even now, the compilation of elephant numbers is a matter of heroic guesswork, assessments, and estimates, all delivered in an inevitable confusion of terms of engagement.
 The truth is that over decades IUCN, and especially its African Elephant Specialist Group, has wrestled with the uncertainties and yet affect to be authoritative whilst hanging on to a semblance of scientific modesty.
-Whatever else arises out of all this, it is not a census and not really a database of merit.
-With the best will in the world, we have at best a spurious accuracy labelled by IUCN as 'Definite' (this category is a misnomer because it never means or implies 'definite' but merely conveys estimated projections of counted elephants and dung samples), 'Probable', 'Possible', and 'Speculative'.
+Whatever else arises out of all this, and despite the claims, there is no database of merit.
+With all the good will in the world, we have at best a spurious accuracy labelled by IUCN as 'Definite' (this category is a misnomer because it never means or implies 'definite' but merely conveys estimated projections of counted elephants and dung samples), 'Probable', 'Possible', and 'Speculative'.
 In other words, all four of IUCN's computational categories are guesstimates.

-IUCN experts led the vetting, analysing and publishing of the

-Great Elephant Census (GEC) in 2016.
+IUCN experts led the vetting, analysis and publishing of the Great Elephant Census (GEC) in 2016.
 But it is a pity that it was not bolder in stating the degree of muddle and ambiguity involved.
 Some of it, though, is inflicted not merely by IUCN's duty to be seen to say something.
 There is also an element of opinionated spin in their pronouncements, for which specialists and especially NGOs seem to volunteer their various cultural beliefs as much as their technical judgment.